tohesala/robocloud-examples/example_docker_runtime/README.md

 # ROBOCLOUD DOCKER RUNTIME

-Docker image that contains chrome for headless web browsing.
+This example contains a recipe for Docker image that can function as a independent runtime.
+Image contains Robocloud runtime and headless chrome for automating web browsing tasks.

 ## Prerequisites
 Development environment and runtime must have Docker installed

 ## Disposable Container

 This type of container requires new link token from Robocloud for every run.
-Stopped containers must be manually deleted from Robocloud.
+For now, stopped containers must be deleted manually from Robocloud as APIs for automating that task are not yet implemented.

 Start docker container with: